AhmedFathyDev/AhmedFathyDev/README.md

   </p>
 </div>

 I am a computer science student, good in Algorithms, Data Structures, Object-Oriented Programming, and Problem Solving skills.
 Quick learner, self-motivated, and social.
-I hope to work in the Embedded Systems industry, and I hope to work in automotive companies as an Embedded Software Engineer.

 - 🎯 **I’m currently focusing on**: [Problem-Solving](https://github.com/ahmmohfat18/Problem-Solving) and [Data Structures](https://github.com/ahmmohfat18/Data-Structures), ⭐️ star the projects if you like it 🤩.